The Tool Shed Blog

 How to improve it?

 Make sure your email is aligned with your brand and buyer persona, and it will help you check if you're promising one thing and delivering another.
+In addition, ensure that the words used in your email are relevant and resonate with your audience.

 These 4 email marketing best practices will help you do that: